Instituto Tecnológico de Estudios Superiores de Monterrey (Campus Estado de México): College

 It is important to know that they also count with international programs.

 Graduate studies

 Eleven subjects and two doctor's degree.

 Cultural activities

-The campus has one of the most activate cultural lives in the ITESM system.
+The campus has one of the most active cultural lives in the ITESM system.
 The cultural program includes the premiere of at least two plays from the theater company of the campus per year.

 This campus is proud of having the biggest art collection in the ITESM system, which includes principally pictorial art and sculptures, located in several of its locations.
 Also, the campus is host of borrowed collections from other institutes, such as the Cow Parade from Campus Ciudad de México.

 The campus is also, headquarter of multiple concerts of recognized bands and singers, such as: Eugenia León, Café Tacuba, Moderato, etc.

 Sports

 The campus counts with the following sports facilities: